Dwight Sullivan

-Early years
+Early life

 Sullivan attended Hillside High School, where he practiced football and track & field.
 He accepted a football scholarship from North Carolina State University, where he played as a running back and fullback.

 As a junior in 1979, he helped the Wolfpack win the ACC football championship, leading the team with 150 carries for 665 rushing yards (4.4-yard avg.) and 6 rushing touchdowns, starting in the team's twin-veer offense.
 He had 131 rushing yards against East Carolina University and 119 rushing yards against Duke University.

 In 1980, he missed most of the season (only played in 2 games) with an ankle injury and was redshirted.

 As a fifth-year senior in 1981, the team changed to an I formation offense and he was mostly used as a blocker for freshman standout Joe McIntosh, who led the ACC with 1,190 rushing yards.
 He was third on the team with 56 carries for 334 rushing yards (6.0-yard avg.) and 2 rushing touchdowns.

 He finished his college career with 238 carries for 1,123 rushing yards (4.7-yard avg.), 9 rushing touchdowns and 15 receptions for 73 yards.
 He also practiced track & field.